bartdesmet/ExpressionFutures/CSharpExpressions/README.md

 Reduction of those nodes first analyzes whether all arguments are supplied in the right order, ignoring those that don't have side-effects upon their evaluation (e.g. `Constant`, `Default`, or `Parameter`).
 In case the order matches, the corresponding LINQ expression node is returned.
 If the order doesn't match, a `Block` expression is emitted, containing `Assign` binary expressions that evaluate the argument expressions in the specified order and assign them to `Variable` parameter expressions prior to emitting the underlying LINQ expression node.

 Each of those expression types supports by-ref parameters and write-backs to `Parameter`, `Index`, `MemberAccess`, `ArrayIndex`, and `Call` (for `ArrayAccess` via the `Array.Get` method) nodes.
-Strictly speaking this isn't required for C# but those nodes could be promoted to the LINQ APIs in order to be used by VB as well.
+Strictly speaking the use of write-backs to e.g. a settable property isn't required for C# but those nodes could be promoted to the LINQ APIs in order to be used by VB as well.

 Note that none of those expression types are recognized by the LINQ expression API and compiler as assignable targets.
 If we want to support assignment expressions, we either have to enlighten the LINQ APIs about the assignability of those new node types (by providing an extensibility story for `set` operations against those) or use a C#-specific version of `Assign`.
+This library takes the latter route by introducing an `AssignBinaryCSharpExpression` node, which enables assignment to `Index` expressions with named and optional parameters, as discussed later in this document.

-The use of those nodes in by-ref positions is not supported either, but that's less of an issue for C#-specific expressions given that the C# language does not support passing e.g. indexing expressions by reference.
+Finally, the use of those nodes in by-ref positions is not supported either, but that's less of an issue for C#-specific expressions given that the C# language does not support passing e.g. (non-array) indexing expressions by reference.

 #### Dynamic